Soheilp86/Python-for-Linear-Algebra-/README.md

 Stay tuned for the book's release, and let's empower math teachers and students with the power of Python and Jupyter!

 📧 **Contact:**
-For inquiries or collaborations, please reach out to [Your Contact Information].
+For inquiries or collaborations, please reach out to [soheil.p86@gmail.com].

 Happy teaching and coding!